Real Toric Varieties: Interactions between their Geometry and their Topology: Canonical Fibration and Isogeny

 \begin{prop} The blow-up of $X$ along $W$ is a smooth variety.
-Moreover, it is isomorphic to the real equivariant embedding of $T$ associated with the fan $C(V_W)$.
-We denote it by $\Bl_WX$ with the implicitly see it as a equivariant embedding of $T$.
+Moreover, it is isomorphic to the real equivariant embedding of $T$ associated with the orbital lattice $(N;C(V_W))$.
+We denote it by $\Bl_WX$ and implicitly see it as an equivariant embedding of $T$.
 In this representation, the blow-up morphism $\Bl_W X\rightarrow X$ is the morphism of \te s corresponding to the subdivision $\id_N:(N;C(V_W))\rightarrow (N;C)$. \end{prop}